MicrosoftDocs/win32/desktop-src/com/-version-independent-progid--key.md

 The **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Classes** key corresponds to the **HKEY\_CLASSES\_ROOT** key, which was retained for compatibility with earlier versions of COM.

-The format for &lt;*version-independent ProgID*&gt; is &lt;*program*&gt;.&lt;*component*&gt;, separated by periods, no spaces, and no version number.
+The format for <*version-independent ProgID*&gt; is <*program*&gt;.<*component*&gt;, separated by periods, no spaces, and no version number.
 The version-independent ProgID, like the ProgID, can be registered with a human-readable name.

 *ProgID* is the ProgID of the latest installed version of the class.